wawer77/even/README.md

 # Even
 To stay even with your friends.

+##CURRENT TO DO:
+- Run user tests to see if the new webdrivers working(will that prove it?)
+- update sass

 ## Description
 App for managing debts between users.
 Every user has a dashboard with balances list - every with another user/ Every change made to the balance must be accepted.